National Underwater and Marine Agency: History

 Clive Cussler founded NUMA as a private non-profit organization in 1979, naming it after a fictional government agency in his series of Dirk Pitt novels.
 NUMA is involved in underwater archeology and survey.

 NUMA expeditions

-NUMA's expeditions tend to focus on ships of American origin from the early 19th century to the early 20th century, especially on Union and Confederate ships of the American Civil War.
+NUMA's expeditions tend to focus on ships of American origin from the early 19th to early 20th century, especially on Union and Confederate ships of the American Civil War.
 NUMA has located or attempted to locate the following vessels and historical artifacts:

 Trustees

 The NUMA Advisory Board of Trustees: